microsoft/AddingSpeechToBots/JFK-Example/README.md

 ### To add the new code:

 1. Update the code as before, copying the files from `bot3` into the top level of the Visual Studio project and the files from `wwwroot3` into the `wwwroot` folder of the Visual Studio project.

-1. Open the `settings.js` file (in wwwroot) and add the custom Speech and Voice endpoints where indicated.
+1. Open the `wwwroot\settings.js` file and add the custom Speech and Voice endpoints where indicated.
 You will find all the necessary keys in the `JFKHooverBotTemplate.txt` file.

+    >**NOTE**: If you switched to the provided custom speech endpoints, make sure to update the `speechRegion` and `speechKey` variables to match the new service.

 1. Build and publish the bot as before.
 The bot's Web Chat opens in a browser.
 It takes a moment for the bot to "warm up" after the service is restarted, so wait patiently until the bot displays its greeting.